bckfilip/katacoda-scenarios/test-scenario/step3.md

 This Dockerfile can be seen as a configuration file for our Docker setup.
 The file will contain 6 different commands:
 - FROM : Specifies the base image.
 An image in Docker can be seen as the blueprint of the application which forms the bases of a container.
 - WORKDIR : Sets the working directory for the application.
-- COPY : Copies existing files to the working directory.
+- COPY : Copies existing files to the image at run-time.
 - RUN : Runs a command in a container.
 Allows for the override / addition of the image defaults.
 - EXPOSE : Specifies the network port(s) the container should listen to at runtime.
 - CMD : Provides defaults for an executing container.